Roh Deok: Career

-In 2016, the theater production company Aligator Company sought a fresh perspective and approached Roh to direct the play "Closer."
+In 2016, the theater production company Alligator Company sought a fresh perspective and approached Roh to direct the play "Closer."
 This marked her directorial debut in theater.

-On December 30, 2020, Netflix confirmed Gin Han-sai in science fiction television series Glitch through a press release, to be produced by Studio 329.
+On 30 December 2020, Netflix confirmed Gin Han-sai in science fiction television series Glitch through a press release, to be produced by Studio 329.
 Jeon Yeo-been was offered the lead role in early March, 2021.
 In mid-March, director Roh Deok and Jeon Yeo-been confirmed they had joined the series.
-On March 19, 2021, Nana was confirmed to play the role of a twitch streamer on the show. it tells the story of a young woman who tries to track down her missing boyfriend with the help of a UFO-watching club.
-It was released on Netflix on October 7, 2022.
+On 19 March 2021, Nana was confirmed to play the role of a twitch streamer on the show. it tells the story of a young woman who tries to track down her missing boyfriend with the help of a UFO-watching club.
+It was released on Netflix on 7 October 2022.

 Roh cowrote script for film Hidden Face with Hong Eun-mi.
 The film is a remake of the Colombian co-production, The Hidden Face, directed by Andrés Baiz.
 Directed by Kim Dae-woo, who is known for his work on erotic films such as The Obscene Scholar, The Servant, and Obsessed, the film stars Song Seung-heon, Jo Yeo-jeong, and Park Ji-hyun.

 Roh, along with directors Kim Jong-kwan, Jang Hang-jun, and Lee Myung-se, co-directed The Killers, an anthology of four murder dramas based on Ernest Hemingway's short story The Killers.
 Each director provided their unique interpretation of the story from different perspectives.
 They also drew inspiration from various works of art, including Edward Hopper's renowned piece "Nighthawks," as a common motif.
 It is known that director Lee Myung-se directly participated in the planning and served as the general creator.
 Following screenings at the 23rd New York Asian Film Festival, the 28th Fantasia Film Festival, and the 29th Busan International Film Festival, the film was officially invited to the "Noves Visions" section of the 57th Sitges Film Festival.